-Created a new platform to optimize a billing system for a healthcare company with understanding of the business and users goals.
+Created initial design of a new platform to optimize a billing system for a healthcare company with understanding of the business and users goals.

 Due to NDA, this case study will only reflect a few aspects of my design process.